Polish women and Polish girls are at the forefront of a cultural change in their country.

 - Incredible livers – my god, Polish women can put it away.
 Beer, Vodka, all of it seems to have no effect on them.

 - Fantastic with money – and I don’t mean they’re tight.
 I get the feeling that nowhere near as many women go shopping ‘just because’ as they do back in Australia.
-Money is rarely wasted, frequently saved.
+Polish ladies save money and are quite thrifty.
 Polish women want value for their złoty.